-ISO 27001 (Information Security Management System Standard) adopted this structure during its 2013 revision.
-ISO 14001 (Environmental Management System Standard) also adopted this structure during its 2015 revision.
-The newly published ISO 45001 (Health and Safety Management System Standard) also follows this same common structure.
+ISO 27001 has adopted Annex SL, and this structure is also used for ISO 14001 (Environmental Management System Standard) and ISO 45001 (Health and Safety Management System Standard).

 Prior to the adoption of Annex SL there were many differences between the clause structures, requirements and terms and definitions used across the various management system standards.
-This made it difficult for organizations to integrate the implementation and management of multiple standards; Environment, Quality, Health and Safety and Information Security being among the most common.
+This made it difficult for organisations to integrate the implementation and management of multiple standards; Environment, Quality, Health and Safety and Information Security being among the most common.